 If you want to get involved in a VCAT case about a rental agreement, find out what your options are and what you need to do.

-If you have not been named as a party in a VCAT application about a residential tenancy dispute but you have a direct interest in the dispute, you can ask us to add you to the case.
+If you have not been named as a party on an application form about a residential tenancy case but you have a direct interest, you can ask us to add you to the case.
 We call this being ‘joined as an interested party’.

 Who can join a case

 We decide if you can be joined to the case as an interested party.

 A VCAT member considers your reasons and decides if you can be joined before the hearing or at the hearing.

 We join someone when we get information that shows us another person will be directly affected by the decision we make.

 Who’s an interested party?

 An interested party is someone who will be directly affected by a VCAT decision in a residential tenancy case.
 It's often someone who lives at a property but is not part of the rental agreement (for example a family member of a renter).

 As an interested party, you can participate in the hearing and have your views heard.